CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   variable (default: z1, z2, z3, ...)
 - *output_bounds* – list of tuple (pair) objects containing upper and lower bounds for each output variable (default: (0, 1E5))
+- *normalized* – Boolean flag for whether the user is passing a normalized neural network model; to use this flag, users must train their models with data in the form below and add all input and output bounds custom attributes

 The following code snippet demonstrates the Python syntax to train and save a Keras model with custom attributes.
 The use of Dropout features in training is not required, but decreases the risk of overfitting by minimizing the number of parameters in large models.
-Note that the custom object class, script containing the class and the NN model file itself must all share the same name to import the custom attributes into a FOQUS node.
-If certain custom attributes are not used (for example. *output_bounds* below), users should not include them in the custom class definition.
+Similarly, normalizing data often results in more accurate models since features are less likely to be blurred during fitting.
+Users may then enter unscaled input values and return unscaled output values in the Node Editor.
+Note that the custom object class script containing the class and the NN model file itself must all share the same name to import the custom attributes into a FOQUS node.
+If certain custom attributes are not used, users should not include them in the custom class definition.

 Users must ensure the proper script name is used in the following places, replacing *example_model* with the desired model name: